bits-sass/helpers-misc/README.md

 Bits.css mixins: misc
 ===========

 Collection of miscellaneous, commonly used mixins.
+See [other mixins](https://github.com/bits-css/mixins).

 Read more about [Bits.css toolkit](https://github.com/bits-css/bits.css).